 Mechanically, machines can cut the stone to any desired size and shape.
 Their surfaces can be made extra smooth by polishing through machines.

-There are, however, some traditional types of dressing which are quite popular even at present.
+There are, however, some traditional types of dressing of stones which are quite popular even at present.
 They are described below in brief.

 (i) Pitched dressing: